Herbed Roasted and Raw Tomato Salsa with Olives

 - Freshly ground pepper to taste

-1. Roughly chop the red and yellow cherry tomatoes and place them in a medium sized bowl.
-Add the chopped roasted tomatoes, olive oil, olives, shallot, basil, thyme if using, and salt and pepper.
+- Quarter the red and yellow cherry tomatoes and place them in a medium sized bowl.
+Add the chopped roasted tomatoes, olive oil, olives, shallot, basil, thyme (if using), and salt and pepper.
 Toss gently to combine.